jerryryle/kivy_demos/README.md

 This demo shows how to control how much space a widget consumes in the layout by using size hints and how to add another row to the Grid Layout.
 It also demonstrates how to show/hide labels by changing their opacity and how to update a label's text.

+## demo_3.py

+This demo shows how to use a worker thread to do processing outside of the main UI thread so that the UI stays responsive.
+It also demonstrates Kivy's button widgets and how to enable/disable widgets.